Integral-Zone/Xinfin-TLC/README.md

 # XDC Smart Lock
 ---
-Create XDC Smart Lock where the time is sourced from a Chainlink oracle.
+Create XDC Smart Lock where the time can be sourced from multiple oracle nodes.
 A funder would specify an amount of XDC to be locked up, a date and time at which the locked XDC will be released, and an address for the released XDC to be sent to.

 # Table of contents
 ---